 CentOS Linux (0-rescue-618ca2de6e204efbb013b592564ef36a) 7 (Core)

 The first entry is CentOS Linux (5.3.8-1.el7.elrepo.x86_64) 7 (Core).
-Count from the first row as 0, 1, 2, 3, etc., to see which number your new kernel is.
-Then enter the following command (example command for row 1).
+Count from the first row as 0, then 1, 2, 3, and so on.
+See which number your new kernel is.
+Then enter the following command (example command is for row 1).

 sudo grub2-set-default 0

-Next, reboot the server.
+Next, restart the server.

 reboot